apache/datafusion/docs/source/library-user-guide/catalogs.md

 ## General Concepts

 Catalogs, schemas, and tables are organized in a hierarchy.
 A catalog contains schemas, and a schema contains tables.
-A catalog can contain multiple schemas, and a schema can contain multiple tables.

 Similarly to other concepts in Datafusion, you'll implement various traits to create your own catalogs, schemas, and tables.
 The following sections describe the traits you'll need to implement.